Blady-Com/gnoga/docs/user_guide.md

    Main_View.Put_Line ("Hello World!");
-   --   The console view offers a convenient way to write text out to the UI --   as if it was a console application.
+   --   The console view offers a convenient way to write text out to the UI --   as if it were a console application.

    Gnoga.Application.Singleton.Message_Loop;
    --   This tells Gnoga to wait until the user has closed the browser window